Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 • Only trade Naked Puts on stocks you would like to own.

-• Use the Simple Moving Average field to find stocks in an uptrend.
+• Use the Simple Moving Average filter to find stocks in an uptrend.

-• Use the Recommended Lists to screen for Recommended Stocks (S&P 5 star, etc)
+• Use the Stock Lists feature to filter against popular Advisory Stock Lists (S&P 5 star, etc) or your own watchlist/stock lists.

 PowerTip #14